PinotFile: 6.45 November 12, 2007

 and drain beautifully.
 Located only 8 miles inland from the Pacific Ocean, the region is quite cool and

 the resulting growing season is extended in length.
 Typically, the Pinot Noir clusters and berries are

-tiny, with high skin to juice ratios.
+tiny, with a high skin to juice ratio.

 daughters).
 Jonathan leases and farms part of three vineyards in Marin County: Pey-Marin block

 (Pommard, Swan and 115) at Corda Vineyard, a block at Stubbs Vineyard (115), and a block at

 Kendric Vineyard (Pommard, 667, 777).
 The three sites are quite diverse with differing slopes, orientation,